-The Proved and the Probable Undeveloped Reserves are associated with the continuation of long-term drilling programs committed to under the approved field development plans.
-The fields are large offshore developments where drilling/ production have been ongoing for several years and the attribution of Undeveloped Reserves is based on a continuation of, and the completion of, the approved Field Development Plans.
-For the Undeveloped Reserves: three further wells are planned for the Agbami field in 2023; 2 additional wells are planned on the Akpo field in 2021/2022; 3 wells will be drilled in the Akpo West field in 2022/2023; and 10 further wells are planned on the Egina field between 2021 and 2023.
+The Proved and the Probable Undeveloped Reserves are associated with the continuation of long-term drilling and development programmes committed to under the approved field development plans.
+The fields are large offshore developments where drilling/production have been ongoing for several years and the attribution of Undeveloped Reserves is based on a continuation of, and the completion of, the approved Field Development Plans.
+For the Undeveloped Reserves: three further wells are planned for the Agbami field in 2023; 3 wells are planned in the Akpo West field in 2022/2023; 2 additional wells are planned on the Akpo field in 2023; and 10 further wells are planned on the Egina field between 2021 and 2024.
+In addition to the drilling, Undeveloped Reserves include the Agbami Gas Project (AGP), aimed to increase gas handling capacity of the Agbami FPSO.
+The AGP was included in the FDP.
 In attributing Proved and Probable Undeveloped Reserves to each field, the remaining wells on each field are considered as a project, not as individual wells.

-The undeveloped reserves also include the Preowei development.
-The FDP for this field has been approved by the Nigerian authorities and first oil is planned for early 2024.
-This timeline for reserves extends beyond two years as Preowei is a complex deepwater field that requires significant capital, with a long development period.
-Long lead item procurement is planned to commence in Q1 2022, with drilling to commence in Q2 2022.
+The Undeveloped Reserves also include the Preowei development.
+The FDP for this field has been approved by the Nigerian authorities and first oil is planned for mid-2025.
+This timeline for Reserves extends beyond two years as Preowei is a complex deepwater field that requires significant capital, with a long development period.
+Activity was paused due to the COVID-19 pandemic and awaiting formal signing of the PIA, but these both appear to be resolved.
+Long lead item procurement is planned to commence in Q3 2023, with drilling to commence in Q1 2024.